 The pulpy substance within the root contains connective tissues, blood vessels, and nerve endings, which can make an infection extremely painful.
 Ultimately, an infection in the pulp can threaten the life of a tooth.
 We generally recommend a root canal to save a tooth from extraction or prevent an abscessed tooth.

-During your initial consultation, Dr. Bethany Polnar will perform a diagnostic examination to determine whether or not you need a root canal.
+During your initial consultation, our Endodontist will perform a diagnostic examination to determine whether or not you need a root canal.
 Often, we use digital x-rays to assess damage that is not visible to the naked eye.
 Possible indicators that you may need a root canal include: